jsasaki-utokyo/pyfvcom_obsolete/README.md

     - `get_buoy_metadata`
     - `get_buoy_data`

-* `coordinate` - convert from spherical and cartesian (UTM) coordinates.
+* `coordinate` - convert from spherical and Cartesian (UTM) coordinates.
 Also work with British National Grid coordinates and spherical.
     - `utm_from_lonlat`
     - `lonlat_from_utm`
     - `british_national_grid_to_lonlat`